 Know Your Options Before Results Day: GCSE

-GCSE results will be released on Thursday 24th August.
+GCSE results are released in August each year.
 Following the results, some students will decide to remain at their current school for A level, some might prefer to make a change and others might find themselves compelled to make a change.
 This article will discuss possible scenarios for Results Day with some advice about how to handle each one.

 Staying at your current school